 - The surgeon will draw a specific pattern on the upper lip with a marker.
 This pattern is known as a ‘Moustache’ or ‘Bullhorn’ owing to its curved appearance.

 - The amount of skin that is marked off will generally measure around one-third of the distance from the base of your nostrils to the top of your upper lip.

 - It is essential to make this marking with a permanent marker pen so that the pattern does not fade out.
 The success of the surgery hinges on the pattern, so it should be done with precision.

-- Before surgery, you will be given local anaesthesia.
-Some surgeons may also use general anaesthesia if needed.
+- Before surgery, you will be given local anesthesia.
+Some surgeons may also use general anesthesia if needed.

 - A sharp surgical knife is used to remove the skin marked out in the pattern.
 Some amount of muscle may also be removed if required.